 It is advised that you contact an experienced family law attorney to guide you through the process of dissolving your marriage.
 At Dellino Law Group, we have worked with many same-sex couples in dissolving their marriages.
 We understand that even though the law and procedure may be the same as it is for opposite-sex couples, there could arise complex, unique issues, given that this is still fairly new territory in terms of case law.
 We are dedicated to helping you achieve the best possible outcome in your individual case.

-For questions or consult about dissolutions of domestic partnerships, conversion to marriage, or registration for domestic partnerships, please contact us for a consultation.
+For questions or consult about dissolutions of domestic partnerships, conversion to marriage, or registration of domestic partnerships, please contact us.

 *Committed Intimate Relationships:

 In Washington State, “common law marriage” does not exist.
 However, Washington courts do recognize “committed intimate relationships.”
 These relationships were formerly known as “meretricious relationships” and exist when an unmarried couple lives together for a significant period of time.
 In Washington State, these relationships have property rights similar to those had by married couples.
 It is critical that you know and understand the implications of living with an intimate partner in Washington so you can plan accordingly.
 Cohabitation laws apply to all couples meeting legal requirements for committed intimate relationships, including both opposite-sex and same-sex couples.

 Please see our blog post for detailed information about committed intimate relationships including factors the court uses to determine this type of relationship, your rights, and important issues to consider.